Associate in Science – General (AST2)(Plan Code: PHST2AS)

 • Acquire scientific and technological information from appropriate sources to examine issues, claims or situations.

-• Analyze and solve multi-step problems using techniques through single-variable calculus
+• Analyze and solve multi-step problems using techniques through single-variable calculus.

 Program maps are a suggested academic plan and should not be used in the place of regular academic advising appointments.
 Your student entry method, placement, course availability, and program requirements are subject to change and transfer credit(s) may change your map/plan.